---

 Our students are also active in extracurricular activities including the Association for Computing Machinery, Upsilon Pi Epsilon (Computer Science honor society), RPISEC (the computer security club), the Games Club, and the student newspaper.
 With more than 100 student organizations on campus, most students will find opportunities to pursue their extracurricular interests.

-The department has 25 full-time faculty members, renowned nationally and internationally for their work.
+The department has 21 full-time faculty members, renowned nationally and internationally for their work.
 In addition, every semester, several adjunct and visiting faculty enrich the department with their experience from business and from other academic institutions.
-Our faculty conduct research on topics such as algorithm design, bioinformatics, computational geometry, computational science and engineering, computer graphics, computer vision, data mining, database systems, grid computing, machine learning, networking, parallel and distributed computing, programming languages and software engineering, robotics, and semantic web.
+Our faculty conduct research on topics such as algorithm design, bioinformatics, computational science and engineering, computer graphics, computer vision, data mining, database systems, grid computing, machine learning, networking, parallel and distributed computing, programming languages and software engineering, robotics, semantic web, and social and cognitive networks.

 Both faculty and staff are available to help students with academic, personal, and career development.
 Every student is assigned a faculty advisor who assists with choosing courses and making decisions about careers and graduate school.